Spedi-99/How-to-wire-mains-power-for-a-3D-printer/README.md

 I'm not going to describe how to crimp different wires/connectors, because there are already tons of videos out there.<br>
 Please keep an eye where I put which crimp-connector on.
 If you don't see one (orange blocks in the middle = WAGO 221), then just strip the insulation.<br>
 Be aware that you are only allowed to put in blank wires there with no ferrules on it, otherwise they have bad contact resulting in overheating and possible fire.<br><br>
-This is one (not THE only) possible wiring diagramm with very common parts.
+This is one possible wiring diagramm with very common parts, not THE ONLY one.

 ![wiring01](https://user-images.githubusercontent.com/98351572/174494953-424f4dde-58b5-417d-9522-99965efe8803.PNG)
 <br><br>
 Consider also connecting the frame to earth, as well as DIN-rails, your metal back-plate, or your chamber heater.<br><br>
 # Prestartup checklist
-<b>UNPLUGGED!</b>
+<b>still with UNPLUGGED printer!</b>
-- use a multimeter and check continuity of all connections, and that you have none like from phase to the frame.<br>
+- use a multimeter and check continuity of all connections, and that you have none like from phase to the frame from the power socket to every connection point.<br>
 - Are all covers of connectors closed?
 (PSU, SSR,...)<br>
 - Are all mains voltage connections points isolated so you can't touch them?
 Otherwise you need to isolate them so you can't touch them by accident!<br>
 - Are the voltages of the PSUs set correctly to your voltage level?<br>